 It was observed that the Luang Prabang stations is likely nominated by hydro power dam operation upstream (tributaries) and downstream (Xayaburi) in which water levels always fluctuated above their LTAs, during the impounding reservoir at Xayaburi from end of October 2018 to May 2019.
 Analysis of the Mekong River Commission's data revealed that the rises of water levels at some stations on the Mekong mainstream (Chiang Sean and Luang Prabang) are the result of the upstream dams' operation in Chiang's Hydropower Station at Jinghong for example.

-Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly increased based on the trend inflows from upstream, and their water levels were reached above their LTAs.
-These stations were considered back to normal condition.
+Water levels at stations in the middle part of LMB from Vientiane to Nakhon Phanom were slightly increased based on the trend inflows from upstream and early rainfall from sub-catchment.
+The recent water levels at these stations area reached above their LTAs, considering return to normal situation of flows.

 From Phnom Penh Port to Prekdam on the Tonle Sap river and Chaktomuk and Koh Khel on the Bassac river, their water levels were raised close to their LTAs.
-These stations were considered back to normal condition.
+These stations were also considered back to normal condition.